Sex, Power, Money, Fame

 Money is the root in fear

 Money is what that fear builds when it cannot rise.
 Strip away the abstractions and money is crystallised survival fear, the attempt to convert the terror of scarcity into a number large enough to silence it.
-The number never is large enough, because the fear was never really about the number.
-A man with ten million who cannot stop accumulating is not solving a material problem; he is feeding a root gate that has no off switch.
-The hoarding, the scarcity mindset, the inability to feel safe no matter the balance, the conviction that there is never enough, these are not personality flaws.
-They are the signature of survival energy that has nowhere to go but in circles at the bottom of the body.
+The number never is large enough, because the fear was never about the number.
+A person with ten million who cannot stop accumulating is not solving a material problem; they are feeding a root gate with no off switch.
+The hoarding, the scarcity mindset, the inability to feel safe at any balance, the conviction that there is never enough, these are not personality flaws.
+They are the signature of survival energy with nowhere to go but in circles at the bottom of the body.

-Scale this to a civilisation and you get the economy we have, an entire machine engineered to keep the root gate in alarm, because a frightened animal consumes.
-You get debt as a way of life, the strip-mining of the living world to feed quarterly numbers, the reduction of every relationship to a transaction, and a billion people working themselves sick chasing a security that the structure is designed never to deliver.
+Scale this to a civilisation and you get the economy we have, a machine engineered to keep the root gate in alarm, because a frightened animal consumes.
+Debt as a way of life, the strip-mining of the living world to feed quarterly numbers, the reduction of every relationship to a transaction, a billion people working themselves sick chasing a security the structure is designed never to deliver.
 None of this is a failure of economics.
 It is the root chakra of the species, stuck open and bleeding fear, organised into an institution.

 Sex is the sacral spilling